School profile Verified 2 June 2026

 Buckinghamshire Secondary Transfer Test

-Two multiple-choice papers taken on the same day assess verbal, non-verbal, and mathematical skills.
+Two multiple-choice papers taken on the same day cover verbal skills, mathematical skills and non-verbal skills.

 What the test includes